 - Sends them the automated response.

 Once it’s time for the call, a reminder email needs to get sent out to your new potential client.
-If you have the $10/month Acuity plan, those email reminders go out automatically.
+If you have the paid Acuity plan (I have it and love it!), those email reminders go out automatically.

 But, like I said, this is a free tutorial!
-So here is a work-around.
+You don’t have to purchase the paid Acuity plan to make this work.
+Here is a work-around.

 In Zapier, set up a Zap that starts with Acuity.
-Choose the “Appointment Start” trigger, and then input the number of hours/days before the appointment you would like to send out your reminder.
+Choose the “Appointment Start” trigger.
+Then input the number of hours/days before the appointment you would like to send out your reminder.

-Then, connect it with Gmail and create an automated response that just says something like:
+Then, connect it with Gmail (just like we did above) and create an automated response that just says something like:

 “Hi [Client Name]!
 Just a friendly reminder that our appointment starts in [Amount of Time].
 Remember, we’ll be meeting in my Zoom room.
 Here is the URL you’ll need to join when it’s time: [URL].
 Can’t wait to chat with you!”